 "We can't let that happen."

-I captured her face in my hands and glared at her.
+I captured her face in my hands.
 "I don't give a damn if it meant you were safe and sound."

 "Don't worry about it.
 They'd have to get to you first and that will not happen."